Skip to main content

 Used for Epilepsy

-Valtoco (diazepam) is a prescription medication that's used for short-term treatment of seizure clusters, also called acute repetitive seizures, in adults and children 6 years of age and older.
-It comes as a ready-to-use nasal spray device, but the person giving the medication must know when and how to give it correctly.
-Common side effects of Valtoco (diazepam) include feeling sleepy, headache, and nasal discomfort.
+Valtoco (diazepam) is a fast-acting prescription medication used for short-term treatment of frequent seizure activity in adults and children 2 years and older.
+It comes as a ready-to-use nasal spray device, and your dose depends on your age and weight.
+Your prescriber will give you instructions on how to use the spray.
+Since it's a benzodiazepine, it's classified as a controlled substance.
+Side effects include feeling sleepy, headache, and nasal discomfort.

 basics-icon